Invasion of the Invincibles

 Sri Lanka's first Test in the Caribbean ended in a six-wicket defeat in Antigua.
 The usual first-innings five-for from Muttiah Muralitharan had given Sri Lanka a slender lead, but they fell away for 152 in the second innings.
 That left West Indies to chase 187, and their opening pair of Stuart Williams and Sherwin Campbell polished off 160 of them to leave victory a formality.

 Birth of Maurice Odumbe, the Kenyan captain when they pulled off one of the most stunning upsets in sporting history, a 73-run victory over West Indies in Poona in the 1995-96 World Cup.
 For good measure, Odumbe was Man of the Match: he returned the startling figures of 10-3-15-3, and chipped in with a run-out as well.
 He was instrumental in Kenya getting to the World Cup semi-finals in 2003, but the following year was slapped with a five-year ban for associating with a bookmaker.

-The start of an amazing County Championship match at Luton.
+The start of an amazing County Championship match in Luton.
 Having made only 127 themselves, Essex demolished Northants for just 46, with Mark Ilott taking an all-lbw hat-trick.
 Northants had been 45 for 4 before losing six wickets for one run.
 Essex were then cleaned up for 107, with another England left-armer, Paul Taylor, taking 7 for 50, and Northants squeaked home by two wickets.

 Birth of yet another Bangladesh left-arm spinner.
 Abdur Razzak had trouble with a suspect action but still managed to become a regular in the one-day team.
 He made his one-day debut in 2004 and took his first five-for against Zimbabwe in 2006 - the year he made his Test debut.
 A year after playing the 2007 World Cup and World T20, Razzak was reported for a suspect action again and this time an independent analysis found that he bent his arm up to 28 degrees.
 The ICC cleared him a year later and he went on to feature in the next four World T20s.

 1874 George Rowe (South Africa)